Minimal models for monomial algebras: Recollections

 \subsection{Anick's resolution}

-\paragraph In his celebrated article \cite{Anick}, Anick constructs an $A$-free resolution of the trivial module for any augmented algebra $A$ equipped with a Gr\"obner basis.
+{{}} In his celebrated article \cite{Anick}, Anick constructs an $A$-free resolution of the trivial module for any augmented algebra $A$ equipped with a Gr\"obner basis.
 This construction is generalized for quiver algebras in \cite{AnickG}, where the authors use the notion of chains for such algebras from \cite{GHZ}.
-We shall assume that $A$ is weight graded connected and such augmentation is the quotient map of $A$ by the ideal of elements of positive degree.
 Since we will use the description of $\Tor_A$ by means of Anick's resolution, let us quickly recall his results.